Updated Jan 24, 2026

 Text Link

-This comprehensive tutorial walks you through creating a feature-rich fitness tracking app using Adalo’s no-code platform.
-You’ll build GPS routes, activity logging, social feeds, challenges, leaderboards, and payment flows—without writing code.
-You’ll also learn how to publish to iOS, Android, and the web from the same Adalo project (store submissions still happen separately).
+This comprehensive tutorial walks you through creating a feature-rich fitness tracking app using Adalo’s platform.
+You’ll build GPS routes, activity logging, social feeds, challenges, leaderboards, and payment flows.
+You can even publish the same app to the web, native iOS, and native Android with Adalo, all without writing a line of code or rebuilding anything.

 Why Choose a No-Code App Builder for Fitness Apps